betterscientificsoftware/bssw.io/CuratedContent/ManualWorkIsABug.md

 ## Manual Work is a Bug

 <!-- deck text start -->
-Work to automate routine computing processes in an incremental appraoch, starting by documenting the manual steps and then incrementally automating larger and larger pieces of the process using developed software/scripts.
+Work to automate routine computing processes using an Agile incremental approach, starting by documenting the manual steps and then incrementally automating pieces of the process using scripts/code.
-Continuing to do routine processes with manual execution is a bug!
+Continuing to do routine processes over and over again with manual execution is a bug!
 <!-- deck text end -->

 #### Contributed by [Roscoe A. Bartlett](https://github.com/bartlettroscoe "Roscoe A. Bartlett")